mathspp/mathspp/pages/02.blog/floodfill-algorithm-in-python/item.md

 Hopefull you understood the prose that explains the algorithm...
 But there's nothing like seeing it in action.
-The widget below lets you step through the floodfill algorithm as it tries to paint the middle region in pink.
+The demo below lets you step through the floodfill algorithm as it tries to paint the middle region in pink.
 The cells shown in purple are cells that have been added to the list `to_paint`, but haven't been painted yet.